ccbrown/poe-go/README.md

 ## Versioning

 There won't be any *major* breaking changes to the library, but stash and item fields may change from time to time.
-If your build breaks after downloading a new version of this library, don't worry.
-You probably just need to change some names or make some minor changes that are for the better anyways.
+It should be extremely infrequent, but if your build breaks after downloading a new version of this library, don't worry; you probably just need to change some names or make some minor changes that are for the better anyways.